Hiking to Fitz Roy

 We spent the next hour at the top.
 First, we took cover from the wind behind a rock and enjoyed our packed lunch.
 The hotel provided two sandwiches (we chose salami), an apple, a granola bar, and chocolate for dessert.
 It looked like a ton of food, but after hiking eight plus hours a day and many miles, we had no problem finishing all our food at our rest stops.

 Second, we followed the trail down to the cobalt lake.
 I’m so glad we did this.
 At the opposite end from the location most people stop, the lake’s water tumbles down the rocks to a river below.
 In addition, the cyan waters of Laguna Sucia tucked beneath its glacier came into view.
 None of this was visible from our lunch spot.
 I was like a kid in a candy store.
-I didn’t know which way to turn to get the best picture of this staggering landscape.
+I didn’t know which way to turn to snap the best photo of this staggering landscape.

 After admiring the lagoons from below, we climbed up to another small hill between the lakes and the ridge where we ate lunch just in time for the clouds to clear or at least thin so much that we felt like they were gone as we admired Fitz Roy.
 The changing climate really made us appreciate the view that much more.
 Amazingly, it got better…we heard a thunderous sound.
 Actually, we heard a few the previous day and few others today as well, but this time, we saw and were able to capture ice calving from the glacier into the lagoon below.
 It was totally awesome!